Hope Eliza Remembering the Nintendo DS

 Updated: Feb 11

 Pmph!
 When I Was Young it was a Gameboy...

-The other day I found myself in a second hand game shop and whenever I go into any kind of gaming shop, I always take a minute to look at the 3DS/DS games in the hope that I’ll find something that I’ll really get into like when I was a kid, I remember spending hours on that console but now it struggles to keep my attention for longer than half an hour!
+The other day I found myself in a second hand game shop and whenever I go into any kind of gaming shop, I always take a minute to look at the 3DS/DS games in the hope that I’ll find something that I’ll really get into like when I was a kid.
+I remember spending hours on that console but now it struggles to keep my attention for longer than half an hour!
 So anyway, back to the second hand game shop, I spotted a sequel to a childhood favourite, I spotted Cooking Mama 4!
 I was a little hesitant, would this be as good as the first or was that just nostalgia talking?
-I picked it up regardless for the cheap price of £10 which influenced me to make this list; I wanted to reminisce over my childhood games on the original Nintendo Ds, although my first console was technically the PS1 that I got at the age of around 6 from a pretty cool older cousin that worked in a game shop at the time (thanks Chris!) the Nintendo Ds was my first handheld console that went everywhere with me and the first console that I could use to connect and play with other people!
+I picked it up regardless for the cheap price of £10 which influenced me to make this list.
+I wanted to reminisce over my childhood games on the original Nintendo DS, although my first console was technically the PS1 - the Nintendo Ds was my first handheld console that went everywhere with me and the first console that I could use to connect and play with other people!

 So in no particular order…